 The forms of meditation and inner reflection, developed by some branches of western philosophy, and even more so by the oriental one, are poorly considered by these cultural programs which in any case pursue activities aimed at transforming the world, and therefore must first of all promote the operational mechanisms that determine desires and expectations, hopes and fears.
 On the contrary, the so-called mind control techniques through meditation have the purpose of releasing mental activity both from its links with objects, and from the influence of the acquired cultural programs and related commands and desires, having as objective what it is sometimes defined as mental void: a state of contemplation in which the mind, isolated from external stimuli and from the activity determined by the acquired functioning habits, focuses on its essence.
 However, it must be recognized that, even in this case, the choice to devote oneself to meditative activity – like any other choice – is determined by an expectation: usually, the conscious Ego wishes to improve its existential condition, or wants to expand the field of its own experiences.

 Meditation and yoga techniques, suitably transformed and adapted, are accepted by our culture insofar as they contribute to balancing the stress required by productive and economic needs, which remain antithetical with respect to the original objectives to which those ascetic practices culturally aimed: the liberation of the conscious Ego from psychic conflicts and the achievement of a state of complete bliss.
 The same societies that in the past culturally supported these goals and the relative paths, have now converted to the economic production systems of modern western culture: as a matter of fact, it is the same individuality of the human being that is incorporated in the formation of a social superorganism.
 The phenomenon shows some analogy with that through which the aggregations of single-celled organisms were transformed into multicellular organisms, within which the individual cells, specializing in performing certain functions, were no longer able to live independently.
-We are at the antithesis of the yogin, who – alone and naked – performs his inner exercises, completely indifferent to environmental stimuli.
+We are at the antithesis of the yogis of the past, who – alone and naked – devoted themselves to their inner practices, completely indifferent to environmental stimuli.

-Anyway, beyond these considerations on the cultural evolution of mass societies and on the role that the single human being can have within them, the fact remains that each of us, since he/she begins to manifest as a conscious Ego, evaluates and acts according to their expectations, regardless of whether these expectations are then successful or unfulfilled: this applies both to a business man, a manager or a politician – people with a more pronounced social role in our complex societies – and to a neophyte who decides to undertake the path of yoga.
-Obviously, the objectives are different, but the dynamic that leads to choose and to act is the same: to get tomorrow something that we miss today.
-In this way time, along whose arrow life flows unidirectionally, creates the tension by which psychic energy acts, exerting its constant action of transforming the world and influencing – in one sense or another – the cultural programs on the basis of which social groups are induced to operate.
+Anyway, beyond these considerations on the cultural evolution of mass societies and on the role that the single human being can have within them, the fact remains that each of us, since we begin to live as a conscious Ego, evaluates and acts according to some expectations, regardless of whether these expectations are then successful or unfulfilled: this applies both to a business woman or man, a manager or a politician – people with a more pronounced social role in our complex societies – and to a neophyte who decides to undertake the path of yoga.
+Obviously, the objectives are different, but the dynamic that leads to choose and to act is the same: to get tomorrow something that we feel the need today.
+In this way time, along whose arrow life flows unidirectionally, creates the tension by which the psyche's energy acts, exerting its constant action of transforming the world and influencing – in one sense or another – the cultural programs on the basis of which social groups are induced to operate.
 The continuity of time means that every goal conquered today presents the conditions for a new problem that will have to be solved tomorrow, and every satisfied desire soon turns into a boring repetition destined to create a new desire.
 So society can continue to move forward, or – as they say – to evolve: but at a certain point our individual life begins to decline until it dies out.

 The tension of living

-Although no animal shows the need to have a car – and therefore the possession of a car cannot be considered a primary necessity deriving from our animal origin – the social needs of today, including the need to move to go to work, entail that a large number of humans feel intensely the desire to have a car, to the point of not being able to do without it.
-Thus the car industry has developed so that it can best satisfy this desire, of social origin.
+Although no animal shows the need to have a car – and therefore the possession of a car cannot be considered a primary necessity deriving from our animal origin – today's social needs, including the need to move to go to work, entail that a large number of humans feel intensely the desire to have a car, to the point of not being able to do without it.
+Thus the car industry has developed so that it can best satisfy this desire of social origin.
 But when most of those who want to have a car have managed to buy it, the desire has been largely fulfilled, and as long as a car is able to work there would be no need to replace it.
-The industrial organization that manufactures cars should therefore reduce their production, but while expansion is seen as a positive process, contraction must be avoided as far as possible: therefore the various factories, in competition with each other, design and build increasingly efficient, comfortable and technologically advanced models, at the same time making use of intense advertising campaigns aimed at stimulating as many people as possible the desire to replace the car they already own with a new model.
+The industrial organization that manufactures cars should therefore reduce their production, but while expansion is seen as a positive process, contraction must be avoided as far as possible: therefore the various factories, in competition with each other, design and build increasingly efficient, comfortable and technologically advanced models, at the same time making use of intense advertising campaigns aimed at stimulating the desire to replace the car already owned with a new model in as many people as possible.
 We are therefore at the antithesis of the satisfaction of primary needs: here it is a matter of satisfying artificially induced desires.